Bewitched, Bothered and Bewildered: Rod Stewart and Cher version

-In 2003 the song was released as a duet by Rod Stewart and Cher, as single from his second pop standards album, As Time Goes By: the Great American Songbook 2.
+In 2003 the song was released as a duet by Rod Stewart and Cher, as a single from his second pop standards album, As Time Goes By: the Great American Songbook 2.
 It was released in 2003 by J Records.
 The song was called a 'delicious duet' in a review by Billboard Magazine.
 The cover also became a moderate hit on the Adult Contemporary chart in the United States, peaking at number 17.

 Weekly charts

 References in popular culture

 It is mentioned several times in the TV series Dynasty as being the favorite song of Blake (John Forsythe) and Alexis (Joan Collins).
-They dance to it in Season Seven Episode 28.
-"Shadow Play", which originally aired on May 6, 1987.
+They dance to it in Season 7 Episode 28, "Shadow Play", which originally aired on May 6, 1987.

 A reference to the song is also made in the title of one episode of Bewitched (Season 8 Episode 5), "Bewitched, Bothered and Baldoni".

-It is sung and performed on piano by Hannah's parents during a Thanksgiving gathering at home in the 1986 film Hannah and Her Sisters.

-The song appeared in the second episode of the first season of television series The Crown titled "Hyde Park Corner", sung by King George VI (Jared Harris) and Princess Margaret (Vanessa Kirby).
+The song appeared twice on The Crown (episodes "Hyde Park Corner" and "Ritz", the latter played at the ending credits), it was sung in a duet by King George VI (Jared Harris) and Princess Margaret (Vanessa Kirby).

+The song was featured in both the 2004 play and the 2006 movie, The History Boys, as sung by Samuel Barnett’s character, Posner, a young, love-struck Jewish gay boy in reference to his unrequited crush on Dominic Cooper’s character, Dakin.

+Walt Kelly created three recurring characters for his comic strip Pogo, named Bewitched, Bothered, and Bemildred, who were anthropomorphic bats wearing derby hats.